Texas LGBTQ+ Probate Lawyer

 This is the last step in the probate process.
 The executor must distribute the assets as set out in the will.
 They must work with the beneficiaries to decide on how they will take their share.
 If some of the assets have to be sold, the executor must coordinate the sales.
 If the estate owes state or federal taxes after selling certain assets, the executor must pay them.

-this image shows a statue of temide, symbolizing law, with a rainbow flag background.
+This image shows a statue of Temide, symbolizing law, with a rainbow flag background.

 Eddington & Worley is a proud pro-LGBTQ+ law firm serving couples throughout Texas.